Baudette–Rainy River Border Crossing

 The Baudette–Rainy River Border Crossing connects the cities of Baudette, Minnesota and Rainy River, Ontario at the Baudette–Rainy River International Bridge.
 The Port of Entry was established in 1960 when the International Bridge was completed.
 Prior to 1960, the cities were connected via point-to-point ferry service as well as a railroad bridge.
 It is the westernmost border crossing in Ontario, and the westernmost border crossing between Canada and the United States that is located at a bridge.

 Both the US and Canada border stations are open 24 hours per day.
 The Canada border station at Rainy River was rebuilt in 1991, and features a tall canopy that accommodates larger trucks than those that can fit beneath the bridge structure (14' 8").
 The height limitations restrict the size of the trucks than can cross the border at this location.

+The US border station at Baudette was rebuilt in 1997.

 A replacement bridge was completed and opened to traffic in October 2020.

-The US border station at Baudette was rebuilt in 1997.